November 13, 2017

 Patient Bill of Rights - Your rights as a patient of Hometown Health Centers.

-Complaint Form - If you are in any way dissatisfied with the service you received at Hometown Health Centers, fill out this form and request that a manager receive it from you.
+Feedback Form - If you would like to provide feedback, both good or bad, regarding the service you received at Hometown Health Centers, download and fill out this form and send it to us, Attention QA Manager.

 New York “State of Health” - For more information, visit the official website, or call a Hometown Health enrollment specialist at 518-370-1441, extension 4708.